 - 5 minutes to read

-The SchedulerControl enables you to navigate through dates, resources, and time cells at runtime and provides necessary commands and properties to perform these actions manually.
+You can navigate through the SchedulerControl‘s dates, resources, and time cells.
+You can use commands and properties to perform these actions in code.

 The topic consists of the following sections: